Escandón: Places of interest

 One of the main places of interest is the street José Martí, in which the Theatre Sandoval shows children plays; likewise, the church, the market and the cantina "El Fuerte de la Colonia", and small marisquerías and breweries, that are evidence of a place of people of medium class.
 Also on the street José Martí and passing the Patriotism Avenue, the famous cantina "El León de Oro" can be visited.

 On Tuesdays, the open-air market is installed in the street of José Martí, and for the celebration of the Parroquia del Espíritu Santo a fair is installed with food and fair games.
 The street José Martí is the hallway of trade and food, therefore antojitos, juices, bakeries, or restaurants of Mexican food of greater preparation can be obtained.

 Often, on Sundays, the lateral lanes of the Patriotismo Avenue are closed, to allow cyclists to follow their way up to the Forest of Chapultepec.

 Also the Fiesta Inn Hotel is another landmark in the corner of José Martí and Insurgentes Avenue, as well as the Angeles Hospital Mexico, which is on the street of Agrarismo.

-On the street of Sindicalismo, the Junior Fitness Center is found holding a wide variety of installations: 14tennis courts, a semi olympic-size swimming pool, saunas, gymnasium, pool for kids, Jacuzzi and a squash room, among others.
+On the street of Sindicalismo, the Junior Fitness Center is found holding a wide variety of installations: 14 tennis courts, a semi olympic-size swimming pool, saunas, gymnasium, pool for kids, a jacuzzi and a squash room, among others.

 As part of the remodelling in all the colony during the period of Gabriela Cuevas Barrón, the construction of the "Faro del Saber Escandón", located at the center of the Jardín Morelos park began.
 The building harbours the following services: